NoxNecro/Another-Eden-AutoHotkey/README.md

 - **Security:** Source code exposure might lead to potential security risks or misuse of the script's functionality.
 - **Complexity:** Users with limited coding experience might find it challenging to modify or troubleshoot the script.

-### .EXE File:
+### .exe File:

+An EXE file is a compiled executable that contains a program's code and resources, allowing users to run the program without needing the original source code.

 **Positives:**
-- **Portability:** Users can run the executable without needing to install AutoHotkey separately.
+- **Portability:**  The executable can be ran without needing to install AutoHotkey separately.
-- **Ease of Use:** No coding or scripting knowledge is required to use the executable.
+- **Ease of Use:** No coding or scripting knowledge is required to use the macro.
-- **Security:** The source code remains hidden, reducing the risk of unauthorized modifications.
-- **Distribution:** It's easier to distribute and share a single executable file.

 **Negatives:**
-- **Limited Customization:** Users cannot easily modify the behavior of the executable unless provided with specific options by the developer.
+- **Limited Customization:** The behavior of the executable can't easily be customized.
-- **Transparency:** Users cannot directly inspect the logic of the executable, which might raise concerns about its functionality.
+- **Transparency:** The logic of the executable cannot be directly inspected, meaning that there is a potential of it containing malicious code. (it doesn't, but it technically could without you knowing.) .
 - **Debugging:** Debugging issues within the executable can be more challenging due to the lack of access to source code.

 ## Which to Choose:
-- **AHK File:** If you want to learn from, modify, and/or contribute to the script, using the AHK file is a good choice.
+- **AHK File:** If you want to learn from, modify, and/or contribute to the script, using the AHK file or want debugging to be easier then this is the right choice.
-- **EXE File:** If your aim is to get a hassle-free experience and simply want to use the macro without any coding involvement, using the compiled executable is an option.
+- **EXE File:** If your aim is to get a hassle-free experience and simply want to use the macro without anything else, using the compiled executable is an option.

 ###My personal Opinion
-I personally prefer using the .AHK file, as that is the one I extensively test while coding.
+I personally prefer using the .ahk file, as that is the one I extensively test while coding.
 If you need help or have an issue this is also the file I will ask you to try in case the problem lies with the .exe file instead of the program itself.
-In the end you'll have to choose between convinience and usability.
+Aditionally, if the problem lies in the convertion between the .ahk and .exe file I won't be able to solve it nor help you, as this is automatically done by Auto Hotkey.
+This means that in the end you'll have to choose between convenience and practicality.